-GERD is an acronym which stands for "gastroesophageal reflux disease".
+GERD is an acronym that stands for “gastroesophageal reflux disease”.
 The more commonly known name is heartburn.
-Most doctors will tell you that heartburn happens when a mixture of food, liquid and strong stomach acid backs up in the wrong direction from the stomach to the throat, causing a burning sensation and damage to the lining of the esophagus.
+Most doctors will tell you that heartburn happens when a mixture of food, liquid, and strong stomach acid backs up in the wrong direction from the stomach to the throat, causing a burning sensation and damage to the lining of the esophagus.
 Taking antacids to reduce stomach acid is the most common form of treatment.

 The symptoms of GERD include:

 - Belching, and coughing or wheezing, usually when the reflux comes into the throat while sleeping and accidentally dragged into the windpipe.

 - Heartburn, or a burning pain in the chest (under the breastbone), which is increased by bending, stooping, lying down, or eating.
 The heartburn is more frequent or worse at night.